Glossary - Ingredients

 .

 Wash the sanma with cold water after removing the head and internal organs, wipe off the moisture thoroughly with kitchen paper, wrap each fish in plastic wrap, and place in the refrigerator.
-It can be stored for up to 2days.
+Can be stored for up to 2days.

 Trivia

-The migration route of sanma changes depending on the change in seawater temperature and the distribution of plankton, and the catch varies greatly from year to year.
-When the fishing haul is low, it is a good idea to turn to frozen sanma as an alternative.
+The migration route of sanma changes depending on the change in seawater temperature and the distribution of plankton.
+The catch for this fish varies greatly from year to year.
+When the fishing haul is low, frozen sanma are a good alternative.

 Cooking Basics